Stern (game company): Stern Electronics, Inc.

 The first two games made by Stern were Stampede and Rawhide, both originally made by Chicago Coin, which only had changes made to their branding and logos.
 After a weak start, Stern Electronics' sales started picking up by the end of 1977.
+They produced their first solid-state pinball machine, called Pinball that year.
 By 1978, they had switched over to fully solid-state electronics for their games.
-In 1979, Stern acquired the jukebox production assets of the bankrupt Seeburg Corporation, and the company became known as Stern / Seeburg.
-Coincidentally, Seeburg also owned Williams in the 1960s, when Sam Stern was its president.
+In 1980, Stern acquired the jukebox production assets of the bankrupt Seeburg Corporation for $1.5 million.
+Stern sought to increase sales in the declining jukebox market by modernizing machines with the addition of screens and customizable displays.